The Most Important Secret to a Great Safari - Part 1

 Fifteen minutes later, your guide's radio crackles and after listening for a while, he announces that we have to leave this sighting now because another vehicle is waiting to come in.
 This makes no sense to you because there seems to be plenty of space for another vehicle, but he doesn't explain further.
 He turns the ignition and drives away, saying there were some elephants nearby that we can go and look at.
 As you strain to hear some more of what the guide behind you was saying to his guests, you find yourself wishing you were on the other vehicle.

 Soon, to your delight, you encounter a giraffe!
 "Here we have another giraffe," the guide says matter-of-factly, oblivious to your enthusiasm at seeing this animal for the first time.
 He offers no further information about the giraffe.
 You have lots of questions to ask, but decide that getting a good photo is a priority.
 "Got lots of giraffe pics already," you hear from the front row, making it clear the safari veteran sees no need for further photos and doesn't want to waste too much time here.
-Meanwhile, you try and get a good photo and some video, but you haven't got the best view from the back row.
+Meanwhile, you try to get a good photo and some video, but you haven't got the best view from the back row.
 Unfortunately, the guide fails to notice this and doesn't ask if he should move the vehicle into a better position.
 Being on your first game drive, you also don't think to ask.
 The guide leaves the vehicle's engine running, spoiling the peace and the sound of your video, and it soon becomes clear why.
 Less than a minute after stopping, and without warning, he drives off again while you are still busy taking video.
 You're far too nice to say something, so you keep quiet and hope you will see another giraffe soon, so you can ask your questions then and get a better video.
 You exchange another frustrated look with your partner.